Table of Contents

 Bowling Techniques in Cricket

 When a bowler releases the ball, this is known as a ‘delivery’.
 He or she is literally delivering the ball to the batsman at the other end of the pitch.
-The term ‘balls’ or ‘deliveries’ are equally acceptable so a commentator may say that there are four balls left in the over or that there are two deliveries remaining.
+The terms ‘balls’ or ‘deliveries’ are equally acceptable so a commentator may say that there are four balls left in the over or that there are four deliveries remaining.

 Fast bowlers rely on different techniques in order to gain an edge over the batsman.
 These include swing, seam and sheer pace.
 The fastest bowlers may simply look to use their pace to claim wickets.
 With the quicker players sending down deliveries in excess of 90 miles per hour, this is enough to unsettle many batters.